Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 The Lead Conversion Rate Simulator compares channel-level lead quality using the metric that actually matters: revenue per lead, not cost per lead.

-The Email Marketing Revenue Simulator models the ROI of nurture campaigns, which convert cold leads into warm opportunities over 3-6 months.
-B2B email nurture sequences that deliver value (industry benchmarks, case studies, frameworks) instead of sales pitches achieve 20-30% open rates and convert 5-10% of nurtured leads into sales conversations.
-The simulator calculates the pipeline value of your email list based on list size, engagement rates, and historical conversion data.
+The Email Marketing Revenue Simulator models the ROI of nurture campaigns, which convert cold leads into warm opportunities over three to six months.
+B2B email nurture sequences that deliver value through industry benchmarks, case studies, and frameworks rather than sales pitches achieve 20–30% open rates and convert 5–10% of nurtured leads into sales conversations.

 How Do You Build a Predictable B2B Lead Engine?